 Information for International Students and Researchers

-For up-to-date information, please visit the website of the Federal Ministry of Health (here you will find general information about entry, burden of proof, quarantine, etc.) or read Bremen's most recent regulations in the Corona-Gazette (§20 for inbound and returning travelers).
+For up-to-date information, please visit the website of the Federal Ministry of Health (here you will find general information about entry, burden of proof, quarantine, etc.), the website of the Federal Foreign Office or read Bremen's most recent regulations in the Corona-Gazette (§20 for inbound and returning travelers).

 Further information can be found on the website of the Federal Ministry of Health.